TheoHLong/audio_vis/README.md

 - **Layer separation** – L10 ridge tracks semantics, L6 ridge shows prosodic energy, and L2 ridge highlights voiceprint changes.
 All three are updated frame-by-frame from WavLM.
 - **Optional projector** – You can still supply a frozen L10 projector to stabilise neuron selection; the pipeline falls back gracefully if none is provided.
 - **Streaming efficiency** – Layer histories are capped (≈15 s) and payloads stay small; updates go out roughly 6 Hz for smooth animation.
+- **Three.js surfaces** – A WebGL scene renders translucent ridges with orbit controls and an optional guide grid overlay.
 - **Keyword resilience** – If Whisper weights are missing, the UI shows placeholders but continues plotting trajectories.

 ---